Reservoir Football CLub

 (est. 1923)

 Reservoir Football Club first participated in local Melbourne football in 1923.
 The Club played in the Bourke and Evelyn Football League for a few seasons, the last recorded as 1930.
 From 1946 Reservoir’s history is more clearly traceable.
 The club played in the Diamond Valley Football League (DVFL), winning the Premiership in 1946 and ’47.
 Don Atkinson was captain-coach of the 1947 team; he would later serve as mayor of the City of Preston.
 Atkinson was also at the helm in 1948 when the Club were runners-up.
-Reservoir wore brown jumpers with a gold vee up until 1949 when they switched to a red and white jumper, similar to that of Preston Football Club.
+Reservoir wore brown jumpers with a gold vee up until 1946 when they switched to a red and white jumper, similar to that of Preston Football Club.
 This was a demonstration of the close alliance the two clubs would form, as Reservoir became a feeder club for Preston.
-That year also marked a switch to the Metropolitan Football League.
+That year also marked a switch to the Sub-District Football League which became the Metropolitan Football League in 1950.

 In the early 1950s Reservoir used J.E.
 Moore Park near Edwardes Lake Park as a home ground.
 The Club sought permission from the Preston City Council to erect a shelter for their players but were denied.
 Soon after this denial, the Club would again approach the council, this time seeking leave to play at nearby Crispe Park.
 In March of 1952 the Council resolved to discontinue the playing of football and cricket at Edwardes Lake Park.
 The sporting facilities at the Park have been primarily for Athletics since this time.
 Meanwhile, Reservoir have played at Crispe Park ever since.